 10. Evoke Memories

 In the book, Emotional Design: Why We Love (or Hate) Everyday Things, Donald Norman points out that people build attachments to objects that have a significant meaning.
-This is typically because the object is associated with emotional memories.
+This is typically because a person associates the object with emotional memories.
 You can allude to significant personal memories of your audience through common significant objects or by using analogies and metaphor in an effort to help learners connect with the content.Memories from childhood, times of fear or frustration, family celebrations and romantic love are all possible avenues for reaching out.

 Your comments, additions and feelings are welcome.
 Use the comment form below.